 About a decade ago, with the advent of GPS and better tracking technologies, several insurance companies began offering an alternative option for pricing drivers’ insurance rates.
 Rather than relying on collective statistics and predictions, the new usage-based car insurance (UBI) gathered information directly from the driver paying the premium.
-Flipping the old model on its head, UBI gave drivers the opportunity to demonstrate their safe driving skills, and to pay a smaller premium in return.
+Flipping the old model on its head, UBI gave drivers the opportunity to demonstrate their safe driving skills, and to pay a lower premium in return.

 Fast, Free Auto Insurance Quotes